MarinaNikon/Benchmarking/README.md

 - Shell Sort
 - Merge Sort

+_These five sorting algorithms have been chosen according to the following criteria:_

++ A simple comparison-based sort (Bubble Sort, Selection Sort or Insertion Sort)
++ An efficient comparison-based sort (Merge Sort, Quicksort or Heap Sort)
++ A non-comparison sort (Counting Sort, Bucket Sort or Radix Sort)
++ Any other two sorting algorithm of your choice

 The Report introducing the detailed analysis of each algorithm and discussing the results of the benchmarking process is also included.

 ### Running project